SirMrTyler/SOPSC/README.md

 - Run scripts in `/SQL` to generate database schema
 - Run stored procedures for core CRUD
-- Connection string in `appsettings.json`
+- Configure the database connection Connection string using the `ConnectionStrings__DefaultConnection` environment variable or by editing `Backend/SOPSC.Api/appsetting

 ---